-The management process is a system that combines all of an organization's activities to achieve its goals.
-It involves planning, organizing, leading and controlling.
+The process of management is a system that combines all of an organization's activities to achieve its goals.
+It involves planning, organizing, leading, and controlling.
 The term ‘management’ refers to managing an organization through its functions and activities using certain principles and methods.

 The product management process flow can be explained below:

 This step is where you create a detailed action plan for your business goals with expected results in mind (e.g., increased sales).

 This step involves arranging people, materials, machines, equipment and money to achieve set objectives (e.g., organize human resources by team structure).

 This step is about motivating people/workers to perform better at their tasks (e.g., encouraging workers through incentives such as bonus schemes).

 This step deals with measuring performance against corporate standards or targets set at earlier stages.

 The What is management process question often arises among professionals.
 Management process requirements are planning, organizing, directing, and controlling an organization to achieve its goals.
 The management process consists of various steps such as planning, organizing, staffing, leading, and controlling.
 These steps are carried out continuously throughout the life cycle of an organization.